awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config** rule: [https://docs.aws.amazon.com/config/latest/developerguide/autoscaling-group-elb-healthcheck-required.html](https://docs.aws.amazon.com/config/latest/developerguide/autoscaling-group-elb-healthcheck-required.html)

-This AWS control checks whether your Auto Scaling groups that are associated with a load balancer are using Elastic Load Balancing health checks\.
+This control checks whether your Auto Scaling groups that are associated with a load balancer are using Elastic Load Balancing health checks\.

 PCI DSS does not require load balancing or highly available configurations\.
 However, this check aligns with AWS best practices\.

-### Related PCI DSS Requirements<a name="pcidss-autoscaling-1-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-autoscaling-1-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 2\.2: Develop configuration standards for all system components\.
 Assure that these standards address all known security vulnerabilities and are consistent with industry\-accepted system hardening standards\.**
 Replicating systems using load balancing provides high availability and is a means to mitigate the effects of a DDoS event\.